-Before I went to London I got an idea to see the New Year celebration around the world.
-I started to seeking some decent webcams with the live stream.
+Before I went to London I got the idea to see the New Year celebration around the world.
+I started to seek some decent webcams with the live stream.
 One of the first countries where a New Year is celebrated is New Zealand.
-When I found a nice webcam at Auckland I spot only a grey plume above the downtown panorama.
+When I found a nice webcam in Auckland I spot only a grey plume above the downtown panorama.
 I was too late then (Pic.1)

 We set to London at about 6.30 pm from Cambridge.
 It was still a few hours to take a long walk from the King’s Cross rail station to the nearest possible observation venue with a good view.
 Walking down the Greater London streets was also a good pleasure, watching a multitude of beautiful Christmas decorations (Pic.
 6).

 There were crowds of people heading to see a New Year celebration.
-Unfortunately, usually, the closest zone alongside the Thames river is closed for casual people and if you would like to be close to the event you must pay an admitting, which doesn’t belong to the cheapest ones.
-Under this link, you can find all zone closures at the New Year’s eve day.
+Unfortunately, usually, the closest zone alongside the Thames river is closed for casual people and if you would like to be close to the event you must pay an admission, which doesn’t belong to the cheapest ones.
+Under this link, you can find all zone closures on New Year’s eve day.